EXPERTS & AFICIONADOS

 MARCH 19, 2023 | A MORNING WITH THE NTERIM EXECUTIVE DIRECTOR/AEU | RACHEL PFEFFER

 With more than 25 years of experience as an executive manager, organizational development coach and fund developer, Rachel has managed 17 different social justice focused agencies through their transitions in the nonprofit, philanthropic, public, and educational sectors.
 She enjoys doing the-heavy-lifting by embracing the conditions for organizations to thrive.
-She has been called the “Mary Poppins” of nonprofits. |
+She has been called the “Mary Poppins” of nonprofits.
+Rachel lives and works as a visitor within the traditional and ancestral homelands of the Multnomah, Kathlamet, Clackamas, Tumwater, Watlala bands of the Chinook, the Tualatin, Kalapuya, and many other indigenous nations of the Willamette, Columbia River regions in Oregon with her wife. |

 Louise Jett, Ethical Culture Leader in Training